What Is My Home Worth? How to Use Free Automated Valuation Models

 What is an automated valuation model (AVM)?

-An automated valuation model is a tool that uses a machine-learning algorithm to compare your home against a massive dataset of other homes to estimate its value.
-An AVM uses a wide array of publicly available and user-sourced data, such as property type, size, general location, and comparable property sales to provide an immediate value estimate available through the click of a button.
+An automated valuation model is a tool that uses a machine learning algorithm to compare your home against a massive dataset of other homes to estimate its value.
+It processes a wide array of publicly available and user-sourced data, such as property type, size, general location, and comparable property sales, to provide an immediate value estimate at the click of a button.

 What’s the difference between a free AVM estimate and a full appraisal?